top of page

 Z: Include the reason your mission is important.

-We will accomplish X by Y because of Z … your new mission statement formula
+We will accomplish X by Y because of Z … your new economic goal formula

 We Will Accomplish X … Three Economic Objectives … Financial Action Steps